TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/10- Switch Role using the switch Link option .md

 ### **1. IAM Roles Section (Left Sidebar Highlighted)**

 * The **“Roles”** menu item in the IAM sidebar is highlighted.
-* This shows the user Data-Interns@Hawa.Tombo has logged-i and  **navigated specifically into the Roles section** of IAM.
+* This shows the user Data-Interns@Hawa.Tombo has logged-in and  **navigated specifically into the Roles section** of IAM.

   * Roles are central to this setup.
 Instead of attaching policies directly to interns (users), access is being **delegated via an IAM role**.
   * This aligns with AWS best practice: *grant permissions to roles, then let users/groups assume them*.